15 best beaches near Bristol under 90 minutes away

 Splash pads and outdoor water play in and around Bristol

-Beaches near Bristol - escape to the seaside in 90 minutes
+Beaches near Bristol under 90 minutes away

 What do you think?